-Teaching Kids about Investing in the Stock Market
+Teaching Kids About Investing in

-The Costco Connection published an interesting article this month by Jim Cramer, the host of "Mad Money" on CNBC and "Real Money," a radio program.
+The Costco Connection published an interesting article by Jim Cramer, the host of "Mad Money" on CNBC and "Real Money," a radio program.
 Cramer suggests that "investing in stocks will make your children much larger profits than if they had kept their money in the bank."
 This surprised me, but I am a little risk-avoidant.

 Another surprise: the article also suggested that teaching children how to invest was more important than teaching them to stay out of debt or to budget.
 According to Mr. Cramer, starting a bank account is good, and kids will love the concept of interest, or free money.
 However, he feels that the message will be stronger if the profits are large enough to really impress them.

 I do agree that starting young provides a valuable lesson in investing and that kids need to be financially savvy.
 According to this article, the key to getting stocks to come alive for children is to get them involved with something they know and can get excited about.

 If you are interested in learning more about teaching kids about money, you can check out one of the many commercial Web sites out there.
 I found one from PBS that includes a lot of great advice.
 Good luck!

-Disclaimer: This content is the opinion of the author(s) and not necessarily that of your health care provider, the Palo Alto Medical Clinic, the Palo Alto Medical Foundation or Sutter Health.
+Disclaimer: This content is the opinion of the author(s) and not necessarily that of your health care provider, the Palo Alto Medical Clinic, the Palo Alto Medical Foundation, or Sutter Health.

 Back to top